lequyanh/SVMmykointrons/README.md

 As a demonstration, we will process a test contig ctg_k141_2751450.
 The contig is part of the sources and is located in the test directory *test/projects/project_ctg_k141_2751450*.

-First, split the assembly into shards with 1 sequence each.
-The shards will be saved into the project directory under the folder `assembly_shards`
+First, split the assembly into batches with 1 sequence each.
+The batches will be saved into the project directory under the folder `assembly_batches`

 `bash shard_assembly.sh -p /home/john/mycointrons/test/projects/project_ctg_k141_2751450/ -n 1`

-Next, we process the shards, removing introns from both strands.
+Next, we process the batches, removing introns from both strands.
 We will use SVM models trained on Basidiomycota species as indicated by the `svmb` argument.
 The computations will be performed locally:

 `bash batch_pipeline.sh -m svmb -p /home/john/mycointrons/test/projects/project_ctg_k141_2751450 -s both`

 Finally, we combine the partial results into a single assembly purged from introns.
-As we were processing both strands, the call results in two separate fastas one for each strand (named `pruned_ctg_k141_2751450_no_duplicates_minus.fa` and `pruned_ctg_k141_2751450_no_duplicates_plus.fa`)
+As we were processing both strands, the call results in two separate fastas one for each strand: `pruned_ctg_k141_2751450_no_duplicates_minus.fa` and `pruned_ctg_k141_2751450_no_duplicates_plus.fa`

 `bash combine_results.sh -p /home/john/mycointrons/test/projects/project_ctg_k141_2751450`